 Damage from street creep is a slow process – the elongation of a typical block-length concrete street is generally only a fraction of an inch each year.
 However, over time, the movement will add up to several inches, which will mean potentially serious damage to your foundation.

 We can fix that!

-We can repair your street creep problem in San Antonio & South Texas
+We can repair your street creep problem throughout Texas

 At Baird Foundation Repair, we have warrantied solutions for repairing street creep damage to your foundation.
 To help you decide if our solutions are right for you, we offer free written street creep repair quotes throughout our Texas service area.

-We serve San Antonio, Corpus Christi, and South Texas.
+With offices in San Antonio, Corpus Christi, Austin, and Houston, we service most of Texas.
 To schedule an appointment, contact us by phone or email today!